-Figure 85.6 provides a better understanding as how these concepts can be applied when designing a wireless instrument.
+Figure 6.6 provides a better understanding of how these concepts can be applied when designing a wireless instrument.
 This example helps to identify the blocks inside the wireless instrument that implement functions defined by the OSI model.

-This figure shows only the measurement part of the wireless instrument (e.g., the measurement instrument).
-The system is composed of the core measurement subset including the signal acquisition block, the signal-processing block, the control block, the memory block-a part of the control block-and the display control, which is actually optional in wireless instruments.
-Additionally and as previously stated, the interface block can be a part of the measurement instrument.
+The application is simply the measurement part of the wireless instrument (e.g., the measurement instrument), which is composed of the core measurement subset (this subset includes the signal-acquisition block, the signal-processing block, the control block, the memory block-a part of the control block-and the display control-actually, this block is optional in wireless instruments).
+Additionally and as previously stated in Subsection 6.2.1, the interface block can be a part of the measurement instrument.
 The remaining part of the wireless instrument is implemented by the core communication subset.
 This subset is responsible for communicating with external devices (other wireless instruments or with a central processing unit or even a remote measurement unit controlled by a remote user).

-FIGURE 85.6 Relation between wireless instruments with the stacks of the OSI model.
+FIGURE 6.6 Relation between wireless instruments with the stacks of the OSI model.

-Normally and as shown in Figure 85.6, there are three optional functions inside a wireless instrument.
-This results from the need to simplify the transmission procedures in order to minimize the latencies (this is the case of the IEEE 802.15.4 that supports the low-level layers of the ZigBee protocol stack) and to maximize the data throughput.
+Normally and as shown in Figure 6.6, there are three optional functions inside a wireless instrument.
+This results from the need to simplify the transmission procedures in order to minimize the latencies (this is the case of the IEEE 802.15.4 that supports the low-level layers of the ZigBee protocol stack) and maximize the data throughput.

-The most common function of the network layer is the cyclic redundancy check (CRC) generation (by the wireless instrument on the transmitter side) and decoding (in the receiver side) for detecting transmission errors.
-It is possible to use forward error correction (FEC) schemes for error correcting but with the cost to send redundant bits for each bit of information (e.g., each bit of acquired data) and larger bit rates.
-In the case of auto-repeat request (ARQ) schemes, the CRC generation and decoding can be used by the receiver to do a request to the transmitter for retransmission of the erroneous packet.
+The most common function of the network layer is the cyclic-redundancy check (CRC) generation (by the wireless instrument in the transmitter's side) and decoding (in the receiver's side) for detecting transmission errors.
+It is possible to use forward error correction (FEC) schemes for error correcting but with the cost of sending redundant bits for each bit of information (e.g., each bit of acquired data) and larger bit rates.
+In the case of auto-repeat reQuest (ARQ) schemes, the CRC generation and decoding can be used by the receiver to do a request to the transmitter for retransmission of an erroneous packet.

-The LLC sublayer functions can't be bypassed (or at least, a simple implementation must be provided) because at least a frame alignment word (or synchronization character) must be provided in the transmitter in order to allow the receiver to start the bits reception.
-The LLC implemented by Carmo et al. [18] uses a header composed of an alternate sequence (with a length equal to an integer multiple of eight) 1's and eight 0's for DC balance, while the remaining header contains a synchronization character with 8 bits (this complete header is used by both control and data frames).
+The LLC sublayer functions cannot be bypassed (or at least, a simple implementation must be provided) because at least a frame-alignment word (or synchronization character) must be provided in the transmitter in order to allow the receiver to start the bits reception.
+The LLC implemented by Carmo et al. [18] uses a header composed of an alternate sequence (with a length equal to an integer multiple of 8) 1s and eight 0s for DC balance, while the remaining header contains a synchronization character with 8 bits (this complete header is used by both control and data frames).